 Video of the Day

 "It's fine to go barefoot — but I don't think it's for everybody," William D. Spielfogel, DPM, chief of podiatry at Lenox Hill Hospital, tells LIVESTRONG.com.
-And, he adds, you shouldn't go barefoot all the time.
-"The foot is not really meant to be walking on hard surfaces all the time," he says.

 Here's what you need to know before you spend a day inside shoe-free.